 So where am I headed with this?
 Seasonal food!
 It’s the same idea.
 Every year as particular fruits and veggies come into season I remember how much I loved them from years previous and get memories of enjoying them and the weather at the time – it’s funny the things that can evoke nostalgia, isn’t it?
 First up this year in favourite seasonal foods is rhubarb and strawberries!
 These 2 pair so well together.
 I remember picking rhubarb as a child and eating it raw and strawberry picking was always a June activity to look forward to.
 Now that I’m all grown up (hehe), I thought a strawberry rhubarb cocktail would be oh-so delicious.
 How didn’t I think of this earlier?

-Prepare your simple syrup by combining 1 cup sugar, 1 cup water and 1 cup diced rhubarb in a pot on the stove.
+This isn't a traditional simple syrup but close counts, right?
+I'll call it 'simple syrup' in quotations just to acknowledge I know it isn't fully true.
+Combine 1 cup sugar, 1 cup water and 1 cup diced rhubarb in a pot on the stove.
 Boil the contents on the stove until the water begins to dissolve and the mixture becomes syrupy.
-I don’t like my mixture to become too thick so I will usually only let it boil for about 5 minutes and then simmer for 5-10.
-White sugar is most commonly used to make simple syrup but this time I switched it up and used brown – both work but brown is highly recommended for this recipe!
-Typically with simple syrup you would drain the fruit to keep a clean consistent syrup, for this drink I kept the soft rhubarb in, hence why it is ‘simple syrup’ in quotations. 😉
+I don't like my mixture to become too thick so I will usually only let it boil for about 5 minutes and then simmer for 5-10.
+White sugar is most commonly used to make simple syrup but this time I switched it up and used brown - both work but brown is highly recommended for this recipe!
+Typically with simple syrup you would drain the fruit to keep a clean consistent syrup, for this drink I kept the soft rhubarb in.

 Using a muddle, mash up 1/2 cup of chopped strawberries (this is enough for 4 drinks).

-Fill a glass with ice and add in all the ingredients.
-Stir the strawberry rhubarb cocktail with a stir stick and garnish with a stalk of rhubarb.
+In a shaker, combine the 'simple syrup', strawberry mash, campari, vodka, and lime juice.
+Shake with ice until very cold and pour into your glasses.
+Top up with sparkling water and garnish with a stalk of rhubarb.
 Dare I say best served with strawberry rhubarb pie?
 Enjoy!